-When talking about classic whiskey cocktails, they don’t get much easier than a whiskey highball.
-A highball is simple: Ice, whiskey, club soda, and a twist of lemon.
-And they truly are delicious.
-Lime, grapefruit, and orange, and perhaps even a dash of bitters, can change up, and wake up, a simple whiskey soda.
+They don’t get much easier than a whiskey highball when talking about classic whiskey cocktails.
+A highball is simple: ice, whiskey, club soda, and a twist of lemon.
+And they, indeed, are delicious.
+Lime, grapefruit, orange, and perhaps even a dash of bitters can change up and wake up a simple whiskey soda.

 Right up there with a Jack and Coke is whiskey ginger.
-Also for very good reason, it’s downright tasty.
-True whiskey ginger can fool a drinker into thinking they’re sipping on a cream soda.
-Mixed well, there’s very little booziness or ginger shining through, just the pure vanilla goodness that hides in both drinks.
+Also, for an excellent reason, it’s downright tasty.
+Genuine whiskey ginger can fool a drinker into thinking they’re sipping on a cream soda.
+Mixed well, very little booziness or ginger shines through, just the pure vanilla goodness that hides in both drinks.

-Ginger beer separates itself from ginger ale by being a bit more aggressive with both the ginger and carbonation.
+Ginger beer separates itself from ginger ale by being more aggressive with ginger and carbonation.
 It also has a nice spicy kick to it.
-Ginger beer is a key ingredient in mule cocktails, like a Moscow Mule, normally made with vodka.
-But a Kentucky Mule is a cocktail made with bourbon, ginger beer, and lime, all served over crushed ice.
-Of course, if lime isn’t around, a spicy, bubbly whiskey cocktail would be wonderful on its own.
+Ginger beer is a crucial ingredient in mule cocktails, such as a Moscow Mule, customarily made with vodka.
+But a Kentucky Mule is a cocktail made with bourbon, ginger beer, and lime; all served over crushed ice.
+Of course, a spicy, bubbly whiskey cocktail would be fantastic if lime isn’t around.

-Well, vermouth might be cheating a little bit.
-Technically, we’re talking sweet vermouth, but really dry vermouth will work just as well in most cases.
-But adding sweet vermouth to a whiskey is a quick way to nearly finish a cocktail.
+Well, vermouth might be cheating a little bit as one of the best mixers.
+Technically, we’re talking sweet vermouth, but dry vermouth will also work in most cases.
+But adding sweet vermouth to a whiskey is a quick way to finish a cocktail neatly.

-Add in a cherry and some bitters and, boom, a Manhattan.
-While that might seem like cheating, if you’re going to mix something into a whiskey, it might as well be to make one of the greatest cocktails ever created.
+Add a cherry and some Bitters – you have a Manhattan.
+So, if you’re wondering what to mix with whiskey, this little concoction adds up to one of the most incredible cocktails ever created.

-Apple cider and whiskey is a great fall drink, warm, or cold.
-The drink melds fall flavors perfectly, but to amplify it even more throw in some vanilla, caramel or a cinnamon stick.
-Ginger beer and soda water could also be added to give a nice sparkling effect.
+Apple cider and whiskey is a great fall drink — warm or cold.
+The drink melds fall flavors perfectly but throw in some vanilla, caramel, or a cinnamon stick to amplify it even more.
+You could add ginger beer and soda water for a nice sparkling effect.

 Irish coffee is yet another one of those quintessential whiskey cocktails.
 And it’s so simple: whiskey and coffee.
-A true Irish coffee is a little bit more than that, so include some sugar.
+A proper Irish coffee is a little more than that, so include some sugar.
 A nice one could be topped with whipped cream and chocolate shavings.
-Like the apple cider cocktail, coffee and whiskey also work with iced coffee and cold brew, as well.
-As long as you have the right coffee beans you can’t go wrong.
+Like the apple cider cocktail, coffee, and whiskey also work with iced coffee and cold brew.
+You can’t go wrong if you have the right coffee beans.

 A bourbon lemonade is a great way to toast a tough day of yard work.
-The tart, but sweet, goodness of a well-made glass of lemonade is an ideal mixer for a bourbon.
-Served over ice, a bourbon lemonade allows all the great tastes of both beverages peak through.
+The tart but sweet goodness of a well-made glass of lemonade is an ideal mixer for a bourbon.
+Served over ice, a bourbon lemonade allows both beverages’ great tastes to peek through.